-Once you enroll in an online course you will be given instructions on how to access that course.
-You can work on your course in a variety of environments including your school building, the Cyber Cafe in the Oakmont Administration Building, at home, or anywhere that you have access to the internet.
+Once you enroll in an online course, you will be given instructions on how to access that course.
+You can work on your course in a variety of environments, including your school building, the Cyber Cafe in the Oakmont Administration Building, at home, or anywhere that you have access to the internet.
 Your online courses are flexible and allow you to work at any time of day.
 You will be given a welcome letter which will include a timeline for your course(s).
 You should plan to work for at least one hour per course per day.
-For an example, if you are enrolled in 4 courses you should plan to work on your online courses for 4 hours every school day.
+For example, if you are enrolled in four courses, you should plan to work on your online courses for four hours every school day.
 It is important that you stay motivated in order to be successful in your online courses.

 Students who are new to the School District of Haverford Township should contact Dr. Jeffrey Nesbitt to make an appointment to enroll in Haverford Online.

-Students in grades kindergarten though 8 should contact Dr. Jeffrey Nesbitt to enroll.
+Parents of students in grades kindergarten though 8th grade should contact Dr. Jeffrey Nesbitt to enroll.